Cold Mountain (novel): Plot

+Occasionally in his journey, Inman is helped and sheltered by civilians who want nothing to do with the war.
+One of these characters is a woman who owns goats and gives him advice and medicines to finally heal his wounds.
+Later, he meets a woman named Sara, whom he helps by tracking and recovering her hog; it is her only source of food for the winter but had just been seized by Union soldiers.

 Ruby's father, Stobrod, is caught stealing corn at Ada's farm.
 Ruby reveals he was a deadbeat who neglected and abandoned her when she was very young; he is also a Confederate deserter.
 Nevertheless, Ruby grudgingly feeds him.
-Soon he returns another day with a simple-minded friend named Pangle.
-Together they entertain everyone by playing the fiddle and banjo.
-However, the Home Guard, led by the sadistic Captain Teague, eventually tracks them down and shoots them.
+He then returns with a friend named Pangle, a gentle-natured young man who appears to have an unspecified intellectual disability but displays great musical aptitude.
+Together, they try to earn a living by playing fiddle and banjo.
+However, one day as Stobrod and Pangle walk through the mountain woods, Guardsmen led by the sadistic Captain Teague shoot them, killing Pangle and dealing Stobrod a near-fatal wound.
 A third companion, referred to as "Georgia," escapes the killing and goes off to alert Ada and Ruby.
-The two women ride and find Stobrod barely alive.
-Ada and Ruby pitch camp to give him a place to recover.
+The two women arrive at the site of the shooting to find Stobrod barely alive.
+Ada and Ruby take him to an abandoned nearby Indigenous camp to give him a place to recover.

 After Inman arrives at Black Cove to find it empty, he sets out to find Ada on the mountain.
 Unexpectedly he soon encounters her out hunting wild turkeys.
-Both have changed so greatly in their appearance and demeanor since they parted that it is some moments before they recognize one another.
+Both characters have changed so greatly in their appearance and demeanor since they parted that it is some moments before they recognize one another.
 Inman takes up camp with Ada and Ruby.
-Ruby is afraid Ada will dismiss her now she has a husband, and Ada reassures her that she needs her as a friend and for her ideas and help.
-Ruby gives the pair her blessing.
-Later Ada and Inman make love.
+Ruby is initially cold towards Inman, and later says to Ada in private, "You don't need him," but Ada replies "I think I want him"; Ruby softens when she hears this.
+Ada later tells Inman that if she and he are married, she still wants Ruby to stay with them on the farm.
+Ada and Inman make love.
 They happily begin to imagine the life they will have together at Black Cove and make plans for their future.

-However, as the party begins the trek back to the farm, they encounter the Home Guard.
-A shootout commences in which Inman kills all the members of the Home Guard except for 17-year-old Birch, Teague's vicious protégé.
-Inman eventually corners the boy against a rock ledge but is reluctant to shoot him down in cold blood.
-However, after attempts fail to convince Birch to lay down his arms and leave, the boy shoots and kills Inman.
+However, as the party begins the trek back to the farm, the women and men split up, and Inman and Stobrod run into Captain Teague.
+A shootout commences in which Inman kills all the members of the Home Guard except for a young man whom Inman views as "but a boy."
+Inman eventually corners the boy but is reluctant to shoot him down in cold blood.
+However, the boy takes Inman by surprise, shooting and killing him instead.

-Ada is left a pregnant widow.
-She raises her daughter at Black Cove, where she lives with Ruby, who got married with “Georgia” and has three sons, and Stobrod.
+In the epilogue, it is revealed that Ada's night with Inman resulted in the conception of a daughter.
+Ada raises her at Black Cove, where they live with Ruby (who got married with "Georgia" and has three sons) and Stobrod.